 Only four events with MCP candidates were found in the data in the ${z=2}$ MCP search, and none were found in the ${z>2}$ search.
 All four events are very close to the boundaries between the D and C (and D and B) regions.
 These results are consistent with the expectations of $1.6 \pm 0.4 \stat{} \pm 0.5 \syst{}$ and $0.034 \pm 0.002 \stat{} \pm 0.004 \syst{}$ background events for the ${z=2}$ and ${z>2}$ search categories, respectively (a $p_0$ value of $0.06$, corresponding to the $Z$-significance\footnote{The relation between a $Z$-significance and a $p_0$ value is given by $Z = \Phi^{-1}(1-p_0)$, where $\Phi^{-1}$ is the inverse of the cumulative distribution for a unit Gaussian function.} of $1.5$, was obtained for the ${z=2}$ search category).

 Cross-section limits are computed within the \textsc{RooStats} framework~\cite{2010acat.confE..57M} using the CL$_\textrm{s}$ method~\cite{Read:2002hq} to discriminate between the background-only hypothesis and the signal-plus-background hypothesis.
 Exclusion limits are computed for various MCP scenarios.
-The signal selection efficiency, luminosity, expected and observed numbers of events and their uncertainties (as well as signal leakages -- fractions of the signal distributions outside the D region of the ABCD plane), handled as nuisance parameters, are taken as input for pseudo-experiments, resulting in an observed limit at \SI{95}{\percent} confidence level (CL).
+The signal selection efficiency, luminosity, expected and observed numbers of events and their uncertainties, handled as nuisance parameters, are taken as input for pseudo-experiments, resulting in an observed limit at \SI{95}{\percent} confidence level (CL).